simonmicro/Dear-Templates/Kubernetes - Powerful Docker Cluster.md

             topologyKey: kubernetes.io/hostname
 ```

 Currently with `requiredDuringSchedulingIgnoredDuringExecution` this won't work, as the `keepalived` instance is not moved in case the deployment gets evicted.
+If you really need this take a look into the `descheduler` project...

 # Path serializer
 In case you need a config map, which describes a whole folder...